xiaosunzhu/resource-utils/README.md

 Global configs.
 All methods are static.
 Can easy to get config values in config files.
 Support add prefix for key string, this can simulate split configs with sections.
 Default support 2 config file.
 One is for product function config, called system config, default class path is "/config/config.properties".
 Another is for debug function config, called debug config, default class path is "/config/debug.properties".

+If run as a jar(java -jar ....jar), will first to find config in classpath which not a jar file.
+If not found in file system, then to find in jar.

 Get or modify default product config:

     String configStr = Configs.getSystemConfig(SelfConfig.CONFIG1); // get str=... in /config/config.properties